Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

 or assessing production performance, Taipy makes everything simpler, enabling businesses to use data for smarter production planning.

-Explore the application, delve into production optimization, and experience firsthand how Taipy streamlines production planning in the manufacturing sector.
+Take the time to explore the application, dive into production optimization, and see for yourself how Taipy simplifies production planning in the manufacturing industry.